 I think I feel a bit better now.
 A week ago I thought my stomach was going to detonate.

 It is at these times that one can do rash things, such as pledge to give up drink for a month, or do Dry January as it has become known.

 If you have a problem with drink, then it is probably a better idea to give it up altogether.
 But if you don’t and having a pint is a social activity that helps you to unwind once or twice a week then I urge you, this January and every other, to keep going.

-The problem with January (and December and February, and much of March and November too if we’re honest) is that they are dark and bear a heavy load on the spirit.
+The problem with January (and December and February, and much of March and November too) is that is dark and bears a heavy load on the spirit.
 Christmas is necessary.
-Originally a pagan feast, people knew that it was important to have a party in the middle of winter to prevent everybody getting depressed.
+Originally a pagan feast, people knew that it was important to have a party in the middle of winter to prevent everybody from getting depressed.

 But the middle means that there is still another half of winter to go, so this is no time to turn into a Mormon.

 Even if the money is tight, get down to the local for two or three pints two or three times this month.
 It will make all the difference to your mental health.

 If you’re doing a dry month, make it July when, in theory at least, you can get out and enjoy the bright evenings instead.